 Most people usually associate Sophos with just endpoint security services, but the company also offers one of the best UTM products in the market.
 In fact, Sophos is rated by Gartner as a leader in the UTM market because of its feature-rich security, ease of use, and integration with its endpoint security product.

-Sophos gives you the flexibility to deploy its UTM solution as hardware (SG series), software (UTM image or virtual appliance), or cloud-based appliance.
+Sophos gives you the flexibility to deploy its UTM solution as hardware (SG series), software (UTM image or virtual appliance), or cloud-based appliance, including a free version for home use.
 One good thing about this product is that Sophos provides a free tool called Sophos UTM Manager (SUM) to centrally manage all your UTM appliances from a single, centralized management console.
 It’s a good thing because most vendors usually require some form of licensing or subscription to unlock this feature.
 The Sophos SG series UTM appliance comes in Desktop, 1U, and 2U models, as well as a software virtual machine.

 - The Desktop model such as the SG 105/105w, SG 115/115w, SG 125/125w, and SG 135/135w (“W” signifies support for a wireless network) is the entry-level range targeted at SMBs and remote offices.